glamstack/google-cloud-sdk/README.md

 ### Generic REST Calls

-The package is not intended to provide functions for every endpoint in the GitLab API.
+The package is not intended to provide functions for every endpoint in the Google Cloud API.

 We have taken a simpler approach by providing a universal ApiClient that can perform GET, POST, PUT, and DELETE requests to any endpoint that you find in the GitLab API documentation and handles the API response, error handling, and pagination for you.